5cover/psdc/docs/Scratch.md

 # Scratch area

-## Test suite

-Do they check character by character or C tokens?
-In other words, do they depend on formatting?

 ## Custom formatting

 Output a minified version of the code and run a formatter, either from C# or external process

-## "(Careful, my friend) (feature) is frowned upon in tests" message

-1/10 chance to show the "Careful, my friend" part.

-See Notable Additions.

 ## Errors that go token after token